-As of December 31, 2012, we manage our activity through our two wholly-owned direct subsidiaries: Optibase Inc. which was incorporated in California, the United States in 1991, Optibase Real Estate Europe SARL, or Optibase SARL, which was incorporated in Luxembourg in October 2009, and through our 51% held subsidiary OPCTN S.A., which was incorporated in Luxembourg on February 24, 2011.

-Our subsidiaries hold the following companies: Optibase Inc. wholly owns Optibase Real Estate Miami LLC, Optibase 2Penn LLC, OPTX Equity LLC and OPTX Lender LLC, all limited liability companies which were incorporated in Delaware, United States.
+As of December 31, 2013, we have been managing our activity through our two wholly-owned direct subsidiaries: Optibase Inc. which was incorporated in California, the United States in 1991, Optibase Real Estate Europe SARL, or Optibase SARL, which was incorporated in Luxembourg in October 2009, and through our 51% held subsidiary OPCTN S.A., which was incorporated in Luxembourg on February 24, 2011.
+Our subsidiaries hold the following companies: Optibase Inc. wholly owns Optibase Real Estate Miami LLC, OPTX Equity LLC, OPTX Lender LLC and Optibase FMC LLC, all limited liability companies which were incorporated in Delaware, United States.
 Optibase SARL wholly owns Optibase RE1 SARL, which was incorporated in Luxemburg and OPCTN S.A. wholly owns Eldista GmbH, which was incorporated in Switzerland.